Audit Committee Charter

 - at least annually appoint or replace the independent auditor and oversee the work of the independent auditor who shall report directly to the Committee;

-- pre-approve all auditing services and permitted non-audit services to be performed by the independent auditor, subject to the de minimus exceptions for non- audit services described in Section 10A of the Securities Exchange Act of 1934 which are approved by the Committee prior to completion of the audit; the Committee may delegate to one or more designated members of the Committee the authority to pre-approve audit and permissible non-audit services, provided such pre-approval decision is presented to the full Committee at its next scheduled meeting; while the Committee will annually review and grant general pre-approval of certain types of services at the first quarter Committee meeting, specific pre-approval is required for all other services; the Committee will review and approve an estimate of the anticipated fees associated with the integrated audit; the Committee will be provided the projected fees for all other services on a quarterly basis and make inquiries as deemed appropriate.
+- pre-approve all auditing services and permitted non-audit services to be performed by the independent auditor, subject to the de minimus exceptions for non- audit services described in Section 10A of the Securities Exchange Act of 1934 which are approved by the Committee prior to completion of the audit; the Committee may delegate to one or more designated members of the Committee the authority to pre-approve audit and permissible non-audit services, provided such pre-approval decision is presented to the full Committee at its next scheduled meeting; while the Committee will annually review and grant general pre-approval of certain types of services at the first quarter Committee meeting, specific pre-approval is required for all other services; the Committee will review and approve an estimate of the anticipated fees associated with the integrated audit; the Committee will be provided the projected fees for all other services on a quarterly basis and make inquiries as deemed appropriate: when approving non-audit services by the independent auditor, the Committee shall consider whether their provision is consistent with maintaining the independent auditor’s independence; and the Committee shall review and discuss with the independent auditor any documentation supplied by the independent auditor as to the nature and scope of any tax services to be approved, as well as the potential effects of the provision of such services on the independent auditor’s independence.

 - evaluate the qualifications, independence and performance of the independent auditor, and consider whether, to ensure continuing auditor independence, there should be regular rotation of the independent audit firm, taking into account the opinions of management and the Company’s internal auditors;

-- review and evaluate the qualifications, performance and independence of any partner who is a member of the audit engagement team;
+- review and evaluate the qualifications, performance and independence of the lead partner of the audit engagement team;

 - ensure the rotation and “cooling-off” period of the partners working on the audit engagement in accordance with applicable rules of the SEC and the NYSE;

-- review and concur in the appointment, reassignment or dismissal of the internal audit director;
+- review and concur in the appointment, reassignment or dismissal of the Director of the Internal Audit department;

 - review compliance with major accounting and financial policies of the Company;